jfpatrick/accsoft-gui-rad-comrad/docs/intro.rst

 - **Your form** will be positioned in the central area of the Designer.
 - **Widget box** provides a list of available widgets that you can drag onto the form.
-These widgets are combined from standard PyQt widgets and ComRAD widgets (prefixed with C-, e.g. :class:`~comrad.CLabel` or :class:`~comrad.CSlider`)
+These widgets are combined from standard PyQt widgets and ComRAD widgets (prefixed with C-, e.g. :ref:`clabel` or :ref:`cslider`)
 - **Object inspector** will display your view hierarchy as you keep adding new widgets and layouts to the form.
 - **Property editor** allows you to customize selected widgets.
 Here, you will specify control system addresses to connect to, among other things.